|Overall Rating||Pretty Good|

 Lib Tech Travis Rice Pro Pointy 2016 - 2010 Review by The Good Ride

-The Lib Tech Travis Rice Pointy Snowboard is designed for a mid sized footed rider that really likes an aggressive All Mountain Freestyle ride.
+The Lib Tech Travis Rice Pointy Snowboard is designed for a mid-sized footed rider that really likes an aggressive All Mountain Freestyle ride.
 There are really 4 different boards under the T Rice name here so make your choice wisely.
 The Lib Tech Travis Rice Pro C2 Power BTX is a heavier version of the Travis Rice Pro Horsepower.
-Here is a great all conditions ride for those mid footed riders that like to attack the mountain, Jumps and Pipe regular or switch like Travis Does.
+Here is a great all conditions ride for those mid footed riders that like to attack the mountain, Jumps, and Pipe regular or switch, as Travis Does.
 Not much has changed for 2015.

 Ethics Statement: We don’t get paid by the manufacturer to write these reviews.
 We do make money from the “Where To Buy” links, but this is our best attempt at an honest and objective review from an average riders’ perspective.